pantheon-systems/documentation/source/docs/articles/sites/migrate/importing-a-large-site.md

 keywords: import, importing site, pantheon, new site, large site
 ---

-This article covers the techniques required to import a large site into Pantheon outside of the Dashboard interface.
+This article covers the techniques required to import a large site into Pantheon outside of the Pantheon Dashboard.
 Follow this procedure if:

 * Your site’s code, files, or SQL archive is greater than 100MB (the direct file upload import size limit).
 * Your site’s code, files, or SQL archive is greater than 500MB (the URL upload import file limit).